AdobeDocs/document-services/src/pages/apis/sign-api/use-case.md

 ### Financial and tax document workflows.

 Transform your workflows and get more out of existing systems by integrating Acrobat Sign.
-It's easy to create fluid, secure experience for senders and signers.
+It's easy to create fluid, secure experiences for senders and signers.

 - [Read story](https://business.adobe.com/customer-success-stories/imm-case-study.html)